 Dr Sebastian Luber

-Sebastian Luber has a doctorate in Physics and is Senior Director for Technology & Innovation at Infineon.
-As the head of the Infineon-wide expert group on second-generation quantum technologies, he is actively involved in a variety of bodies dealing with quantum technologies.
-Recently he acted as a member of the German government's expert council for a national quantum computing roadmap.
+Sebastian Luber holds a PhD in physics and is Senior Director for Technology & Innovation.
+As spokesperson of the Infineon-wide expert group for second-generation quantum technologies, he represents Infineon in a variety of external bodies and activities.
+Among other things, he was a member of the German government's expert council for a national quantum computing roadmap.
 In addition, Sebastian Luber is active as a working group leader in QUTAC, the German Quantum Technology & Application Consortium.
 Previously, he held various positions in the company, including MEMS technology line manager and program manager for sensors.

 Prof Dr Wolfgang Mauerer